auspicacious/auspicacious-parent-pom/README.md

 All of this static analysis runs by default and creates failures by default, to encourage issues to be fixed early in the process.
 However, it is possible to disable most of it, by passing `-DdisableSafeties` on the command line.

+Configuration files for tools like Checkstyle, PMD, etc. are packaged separately in [auspicacious-parent-pom-resources](https://github.com/auspicacious/auspicacious-parent-pom-resources).

 ## License

 Copyright (C) 2019-2020 Andrew Todd at@auspicacious.org